Lindsay McKay" />

 As an education assistant, you would not be stepping up as a teacher for the day, but you would be working with a substitute teacher who does not know any of the kids or the classroom.
 So, you are the consistent person/voice of authority, and you can transfer that respect and authority to the substitute.
 There would be moments where the sub is getting oriented where you would step up and lead the classroom, ensuring that the rules and vision of the regular classroom teacher are maintained.
 You want to lay out a plan for how you would establish this authority and welcome in the substitute teacher.
 You also want to mention that you acknowledge the students are worried for the safety of their teacher and that you would assure them that their teacher is fine without giving away any personal information.

 This is where your knowledge from your education assistant course and other experiences comes in.
 Much of your work will be with children with special needs, and you must have the knowledge, desire, compassion, and patience to work with students who need your help.
 The interviewer wants to be sure that you know different techniques and that you will get to know your students as individuals instead of identifying them by their diagnosis.
+Your practicum experiences will come in handy as you will be able to give real examples of the techniques that you used. (make sure you don’t use real names, confidentiality is key)

 The information contained in this post is considered true and accurate as of the publication date.
 However, the accuracy of this information may be impacted by changes in circumstances that occur after the time of publication.
 Ashton College assumes no liability for any error or omissions in the information contained in this post or any other post in our blog